-Current Veteran and ROTC Students
+Current Military/Veteran, Spouses Receiving VA Benefits and ROTC Students

 Continuing students with veteran or ROTC status and spouses of veterans receiving veteran benefits may register on the first day of Period I registration.
-Students who are not currently receiving veterans benefits will need to provide proof of veteran status to the Veteran and Military Resource Center.
+Students who are not currently receiving veteran benefits will need to provide proof of veteran status to the Veteran and Military Resource Center.